Beach Club Vibes

 Traditional espetos and chiringuito dining at La Lonja Beach Club Cabopino

 Restaurant La Lonja Beach Club Cabopino is at the far eastern end of Marbella's coastline, in the Cabopino urbanisation.
 This is the most traditional venue on the list.
-Chiringuito (55 mentions) and paella (45) lead the reviews.
-Espetos (28), sardines (7), and shellfish (14) round out a menu rooted in Andalusian beach cuisine.
+Chiringuito vibes, paella, espetos, sardines, and shellfish are what you come for.

 Now for Puerto Banús and the western stretch.
 The marina area attracts a flashier crowd, and the beach clubs here lean into that energy.